link0613/tembo-python-script/README.md

         Child: testBaby  Age: 5

         .::Activity::.
-        activity for 5
+        testParent : activity for 5
-        new one
+        testParent : new one
 ```